verbal-autopsy-software/InSilicoVA2022/README.md

 * <ins>**_The package has not been tested or validated in any way._**</ins>
 * <ins>**_At this time, we do not support this package in any way._**</ins>

-Install the package with the following command:
+Install and load the package with the following commands:

 ```
 library(devtools)